caseymorris61/orroifttt/README.md

 12. Optional: You can test your new event from the Webhooks Documentation page and ensure it performs the desired action

 ## Add Rooms
-Once you have created 3 applets (for turn on, turn off, and set level of a switch), you can use the event names and the webhook api key to add the control to the OrrIFTTT App!
+Once you have created 3 applets (for turn on, turn off, and set level of a switch), you can use the event names and the webhook api key to add the control to the Spark Director App!

-1. On the home page of the OrrIFTTT app, tap the "+" icon on the bottom of the screen.
+1. On the home page of the Spark Director app, tap the "+" icon on the bottom of the screen.
 2. Enter a room name, e.g. "Living Room"
 3. Enter the event name for the turn on action you previously created, e.g. "turn_on_living_room"
 4. Enter the event name for the turn off action you previously created, e.g. "turn_off_living_room"